-Playstation VR 2: How to try VR games for free with PS Plus
+Playstation VR 2: You can try these VR games for free with PS Plus

 Sony has a number of VR games on the PlayStation Store that you can try out for free if you have a PS Plus subscription.
 Read on to find out how it works and which titles are currently available.